Yay it’s finally here, my long promised living room tour!

 This is the view as you walk into the room, apologies for the dark photo.
 As much as I adore my tall bright windows it does make shooting directly into them pretty difficult.

 As you can see I decided to set up my dining area in the sunny bay window.
 It’s the perfect place to sit with a coffee on a sunny weekend morning and just watch the world go by.
 It also means I have great lighting over the dining table which is where I often take photos of crafts or #flatlays.
 The chairs are all mismatched vintage chairs that I’ve amassed over the years.
 The blue one is my fav, it’s paint splattered and peeling and just looks so rustic and gorgeous.
 Plus is only cost me £4!!
+I just wish that I had enough space to get something like this high gloss extending dining table instead, but I can cope with the table I have now (and obviously I do like it!).

 As you can see those clay leaf candle holders are holding up well, this is my current Autumn tablescape.